 You might hear the term ‘peer pressure’ used a lot.
 But peer influence is a better way to describe how teenagers’ behaviour is shaped by wanting to feel they belong to a group of friends or peers.

-Peer pressure or influence can be positive.
+Peer pressure and influence can be positive.
 For example, your child might be influenced to become more assertive, try new activities, or to get more involved with school.

 But it can be negative too.
-Some teenagers might choose to try things they normally wouldn’t be interested in, such as smoking or taking part in antisocial behaviour.
+Some teenagers might choose to try things they normally wouldn’t be interested in, like smoking or behaving in antisocial ways.

 - choosing the same clothes, hairstyle or jewellery as their friends